-5.3.6 TMDL implementation plan requirements for dam owners
+5.3.7 TMDL implementation plan requirements for dam owners

 DEQ is using a surrogate measure to implement the load allocation for dam and reservoir operations.
 This means that reservoir operations must not contribute any additional warming above and beyond upstream water temperatures entering the reservoir.
-See Section 9.1.4.1 dam and reservoir operations in the TMDL Rule for more information.
+See Section 9.1.5.1 in the TMDL Rule for more information.

-All dam and reservoir operators named in Table 7 must submit an implementation plan that addresses the monitoring and assessment requirements described in Section 5.3.6.1.
+All dam and reservoir operators named in Table 7 must submit an implementation plan that addresses the monitoring and assessment requirements described in Section 5.3.7.1.
 If monitoring and assessment show that dam operations contribute additional warming above upstream temperatures entering the reservoir, then the operator can choose to either: